HomeDing/homeding.github.io/boards/whiteadapter.md

 ### Missing signals

 The REST signal should be pulled up to HIGH by default but many boards also run without.
-If you like to have a RES button aside a 10 kOhn pull up Resistor should be added.
+If you like to have a RES button aside a 10 kOhm pull up Resistor should be added.

 The GPIO0(D3) signal should be pulled up to HIGH for normal operation and to LOW for uploading a sketch using the Serial interface.
-I recommend to have a FLASH button and a 10 kOhn pull up resistor on this pin.
+I recommend to have a FLASH button and a 10 kOhm pull up resistor on this pin.

 The GPIO0 signal should be pulled up to HIGH to start the board.
 Some boards (at least some ESP-12E) already have an internal resistor for the same reason but to add another one is not harmful.